dimantha1234/pipedream/components/twitter/readme.md

 <p align="center">
   <img height="40" src="https://github.com/psavkar/pipedream/raw/readme-test/images/twitter/TwitterLogo.png" align="center">
   <h1 align="center"><strong>Twitter</strong></h1>
   <p align="center">From breaking news and entertainment to sports and politics, from big events to everyday interests.
 If it's happening anywhere, it's happening on Twitter.
 And Pipedream is the fastest way to integrate with Twitter APIs.
-Use Twitter as an event source to trigger code on any Twitter event (e.g., new Tweets) or orchestrate workflows and use a Twitter action (e.g., post a Tweet).</p>
+Use Twitter as an event source to trigger code on any Twitter event (e.g., new Tweets) or orchestrate workflows to run any Node.js code and connect to 300+ apps and use a Twitter action (e.g., post a Tweet).</p>
 </p>

 <!-- with advanced controls to manage concurrency, delivery rates and de-duplication of events-->